Which Paints are Truly Safe?

 Free of alkylphenol ethoxylates (APEs).

 Note: Both Lullaby Paints and Quiet Home Paints are both ECOS brand paint.
-Though Quiet Home is $12 more per gallon because they have “curated colors”.
-This is the exact same product as ECOS paint (and ECOS claims they can match any color).
+Quiet Home has “curated colors”.
+This is the exact same product as ECOS paint.

 Cost and Where to Buy: